Franklin House (Athens, Georgia): Description

 The structure's architecture displays elements of both Federal and Greek Revival styles.
 It has a gable roof.
-Second floor doors on the left side of the building originally opened to a balcony and stair leading to the street.
+The second floor doors on the left side of the building originally opened to a balcony and stairs leading to the street.
 In 1886, a cast-iron front was installed for the first floor.

 Early history

 The lot for the building was owned by the University of Georgia and was acquired at auction by William L. Mitchell.
 He also operated a hotel called the Mitchell House and was one of the best-known hotel owners of the period.
 The building originally held the mercantile operations on the ground floor, and the Franklin Hotel was later added on the upper levels.
 A silversmith, Asaph K. Childs, occupied a shop on the ground floor.
 Other early tenants of Franklin House advertising their services included R.L.
 Wood & Co. offering daguerreotype services and O. Munsen, M.D., "surgeon dentist".
 The building was sold to John W. Nicholson for $17,000.
-On July 15, 1871, while under Nicholson's ownership, a fire occurred in the second and third stories of the building, doing over a thousand dollars worth of damage, "But the almost superhuman energy of the Firemen was so promptly and effectively applied us [sic] to very soon get the fire under control, and in half an hour, all danger was over".
+On July 15, 1871, while under Nicholson's ownership, a fire occurred in the second and third stories of the building, doing over a thousand dollars' worth of damage, "But the almost superhuman energy of the Firemen was so promptly and effectively applied us [sic] to very soon get the fire under control, and in half an hour, all danger was over".